 Many people overlook the importance of fertilizing indoor plants.
 That's unfortunate because feeding is essential to keeping healthy, beautiful plants.
-Unlike an outdoor garden, where nature provides rain and plants can send new roots searching for food, the nutrients available to a houseplant are strictly limited by the amount of dirt in the pot and whatever else you give it.
+Unlike an outdoor garden, where nature provides rain and plants can send new roots searching for food, the nutrients available to a houseplant are strictly limited by the amount of soil in the pot and whatever else you give it as a supplement.

 Think of fertilizer as the second half of your potting soil.

 When your potting soil is fresh, your plants won't need much if any fertilizer.
 This is especially true of modern, fortified potting soils, which often have fertilizer and other enhancements mixed in.
 But after about two months, the plant will have consumed the nutrients in the soil, so you'll have to fertilize if you want continued, healthy growth.

 As a word of warning—always follow the label instructions on your fertilizer.
 Too much fertilizer can kill a plant or scorch its leaves, and there are environmental concerns when fertilizers are overused, as these nutrient-rich solutions find their way into groundwater supplies.
 Too much fertilizer is often worse than not enough, yet overfeeding is one of the most common mistakes made by well-meaning indoor gardeners.

 Fertilizers come in several different varieties: liquids, sticks and tablets, and granular and slow-release forms.

 Of these, the two best suited for indoor use are liquid and slow-release fertilizers.
 Sticks and pills seem convenient, but they don't distribute nutrients very well through soil and, once you've inserted a fertilizer stick into your pot, you have no control over its release.
 Granular fertilizers are really designed for outdoor use.